 The Foundation Stage Profile is the nationally employed assessment tool that enables teachers to record their observations at the end of the Foundation Stage, and to summarise their pupils' progress towards the Early Learning Goals.
 It covers each of the seven areas of learning contained in the curriculum guidance for the Foundation Stage.
 We record each child's level of development against the 17 early Learning goals as Emerging or Expected.
 We make regular assessments of children's learning, and we use this information to ensure that future planning reflects identified needs.
 Assessment in the Foundation Stage takes the form of both formal and informal observations, photographic evidence and through planned activities.
 Assessment is completed regularly and involves both the teacher and other adults, as appropriate.
-Each teacher keeps progress records, and paper learning journeys.
-These learning journeys contain a wide range of WOW moments that parents have the opportunity to look at as and when they wish to.
+Each teacher keeps progress records, and online learning journeys on the Seesaw app.
 Tracking grids are updated at the end of each half term.
 This provides a summary sheet for each child which feeds into the whole-school assessment and tracking process.
 We record each child's level of development to be emerging, developing or securely working within the Development Matters age-bands and Early Learning Goals.
 At the end of the final term in Reception we send a summary of these assessments to the LA for analysis.
 We share this information with parents at parents evening and in the end-of-year report.